Treatment Type: Lifestyle Practices

 Brushing your dogs teeth is vital in prevention of plaque and tart formation, thus preventing subsequently developing diseases.

 Only alternative to this is ultrasonic teeth cleaning by your vet, at least once a year, possibly more frequently.
-Though a much more convenient procedure for yourself it's costly and requires general anesthesia in order to be executed thoroughly which is the only way it makes sense, if your vet doesn't anesthetize your dog, they can can only clean supragingival parts of teeth (above gum line) which removes less significant portion of tart, since the one causing major problems is precisely the subgingival (under the gum line) portion.
+Though a much more convenient procedure for yourself it's costly and requires general anesthesia in order to be executed thoroughly which is the only way it makes sense, if your vet doesn't anesthetize your dog, they can can only clean supragingival parts of teeth (above gum line) which removes less significant portion of tart, since the one causing major problems is exactly the subgingival (under the gum line) portion.

 So teach your dog to have it's teeth brushed, it will prolong it's life and save you a lot of money on vet bills.